top of page

 • Thoughts about hurting yourself or the baby

-Postpartum depression is NOT the “baby blues” which is a temporary period of emotional ups and downs that ends around two weeks postpartum.
+Postpartum depression is NOT the “baby blues” which is a temporary period of emotional ups and downs that ends around two weeks after the baby is born.

 How to know if I have postpartum depression?